Skip to main content

 Megan Giddings

 Megan Giddings is an assistant professor at the University of Minnesota.
-Her first novel, LAKEWOOD, was one of New York Magazine's top 10 books of 2020, an NPR Best Book of 2020, a Michigan Notable book for 2021, a finalist for two NAACP Image Awards, and was a finalist for an L.A.
-Times Book Prize in the Ray Bradbury Science Fiction, Fantasy, and Speculative category.
-Megan's writing has received funding and support from the Barbara Deming Foundation and Hedgebrook.
-She lives in the Midwest.
+Her debut novel, LAKEWOOD, was published by Amistad in 2020.
+It was one of New York Magazine’s 10 best books of 2020, one of NPR’s best books of 2020, a Michigan Notable book for 2021, a finalist for two NAACP Image Awards, and a finalist for the 2020 LA Times Book Prize in The Ray Bradbury Prize for Science Fiction, Fantasy, and Speculative Fiction category.

 Megan Giddings